 The individual research project ‘Toennies-Weber-Kovalevski-Sorokin: Early Contacts of Sociologists of Russia and Germany’, conducted by Nikolay Golovin, Faculty of Sociology, St Petersburg University, was designed in order to study unknown and little-known scientific ties between Russian and German sociological communities of late 19th – early 20th centuries.
-The research aimed at providing more conceptual understanding of the development of sociology of both countries and its influence on the modern social science.
+The research aimed at providing more conceptual understanding of the development of the sociology of both countries and its influence on modern social science.
 Nikolay undertook a thorough work in archives of the German Sociological Society and in the library of the University of Konstanz.
 The collected material allowed preparing four articles published in peer-reviewed journals cited in Scopus, Web of Science, and other databases.

 - Golovin, N. A. (2019).
 Max Weber and the Great War: Personal Opinions and Essays as Historical Sociology.
 Russian Sociological Review (Sotsiologicheskoe Obozrenie), 18 (2), 138–145.

 - Golovin, N.A.
 (2019).
 Jurgen Habermas on the Powers of Social Communication: the 90th Anniversary of the German Sociologist.
 Sociological Studies, 6, 15-25.

 - Golovin, N.A.
 (2019).
 Ferdinand Tönnies and Karl Marx: About the Beginning of Marxism Academic Study.
 Sociological Studies, 8, 114-123.

 - Golovin, N. A. (2019).
 Barriers of the Reception of Niklas Luhmann’s Communicative Sociology.
 Communications.
 Media.
 Design, 3(4), 68-84.